10 Things You Should Ignore to Reach Your Goals

 If you feel you are not doing enough to reach your goals, make a planning diary – write down what you want to do and what results it brings you.
 This will help you evaluate whether you really have to put more effort or whether you are just being too self-critical.

 You secretly dream to be the coolest taxi driver of your city or a Celebrity Hair-dresser?
 Many such dreams have died because people did not dare to start reaching their goals doing things that are considered not cool enough.

-Becoming successful implies a start-up period of big effort.
+Becoming successful implies a start-up period of a big effort.
 We often do not dare to imagine what will our friends and family say if instead of following the traditional path we chose a different one.

 Are you really sure you want to be a Big Boss in an international company, sitting in your office in a skyscraper and counting your millions?
 This is an image of success promoted by movies and the media, but be careful not to confuse constructed images for your own dreams.

 Look deep into yourself and find what you like and what you really want to do.

 Do you have hobbies?
 Do you daydream?
 Write your real short-term and long-term goals in a notepad, make planning.

 “If I fail I will feel like a loser” – that is what many people think.
 Fear is a normal self-defense reaction, but it often becomes destructive.
 You cannot eradicate fear in itself, but you can transform it into rational thinking.
 If you fail, you will analyze the circumstances, your mistakes and you can plan better what you have to do and not fail the next time or at least to do it better.

 Feeling guilty about having a normal dream or an attainable goal?
 That sounds strange, doesn´t it?
 Sometimes people who support us in every project, who love us and care about us, unintentionally make us feel guilty.

 For example, you want to go to live and work in another city, but your mom starts telling you how bad it will be for her and for your younger siblings, how much they will miss you.